pankiikust/input_src/README.md

 ```luau
 input_src.deadzone_exited:Connect(function()
 ```
-Connects the event when input pos has exited the dead zone, This fires only one each time they're outside (FIXED_ will not fire it since they remain in one position)
+Connects the event when input pos has exited the dead zone, This fires only one each time they're outside (FIXED_ and DYNAMIC_ will not fire it since they remain in one position)

 {There is no required arguments for this}